o-t-w/blog/src/content/blog/emoji.md

     font-family: Apple Color Emoji, "Segoe UI Emoji", "Noto Color Emoji";
     }
 ```
 `font-family: emoji` would remain forever up-to-date.
 By contrast, by using named fonts, were Apple, Google or Microsoft to design a brand new emoji font with a different name, the above code would be obsolete.
-No browser has shipped `font-family: emoji` yet, so we’ll have to list out the different fonts of each operating system:
+No browser has shipped `font-family: emoji` yet, so we’ll have to list out the different fonts of each operating system (and "Twemoji Mozilla", the font used by Firefox on Windows):

 ```css
 h1 {
     font-family: "Twemoji Mozilla", Apple Color Emoji, "Segoe UI Emoji", "Noto Color Emoji", "EmojiOne Color";
     }
 ```
-Should you have text that includes both emoji and regular text, the solution depends on the font.
+Should you have text that includes both emoji and regular text, things get more complicated.
 Let’s say you have the [following code](https://codepen.io/cssgrid/pen/MWzVKZb):

 ```html